-Group facilitators actively participate as active listeners, discussion leaders, and support persons in our bereavement support groups.
+Group facilitators participate as active listeners, discussion leaders, and support persons in our bereavement support groups.
 There is no formal counseling or therapy as part of these groups.
-To become a facilitator, an individual will interview with our program director, attend facilitator training, and any additional in-services as presented.
+To become a facilitator, an individual will interview with our grief services coordinator, attend facilitator training, and any additional in-services as presented.
 Group facilitation experience is not necessary, as all volunteers will participate in an initial training program and shadow experienced facilitators before being assigned to a group.
 Group facilitation can also be used as an intern experience for those in social work or counselor training programs.

 Robin’s Nest Volunteers/Mentors